European shares flat after mixed corporate results

-The banking sector .SX7P fell 0.8%, led by Swedish banks, as Handelsbanken (SHBa.ST) fell on poor results, while Swedbank (SWEDa.ST) slipped after cutting its shareholder pay-out policy.
+The banking sector fell 0.8%, led by Swedish banks, as Handelsbanken fell on poor results, while Swedbank slipped after cutting its shareholder pay-out policy.

-The tech sector .SX8P outperformed the broader market after ASML (ASML.AS) reported better-than-expected quarterly results.
+The tech sector outperformed the broader market after ASML reported better-than-expected quarterly results.

-The sector rose was up 0.6%, also helped by gains in mobile network gear maker Ericsson (ERICb.ST), which said it was on-track for 2020 targets as second-quarter profit matched.
+The sector rose was up 0.6%, also helped by gains in mobile network gear maker Ericsson, which said it was on-track for 2020 targets as second-quarter profit matched.

 The pan-European stocks benchmark slipped 0.07% at 0711 GMT, in what could be its first day of decline in four days.